egrooby-monash/Heart-and-Lung-Sound-Separation/Past Work Code/Readme.md

+This folder presents past research on denoising and heart and lung sound separation.
+The .m files not within folders are the implementations of existing methods.
+The additional folders provide supporting functions necessary for usage of these codes.

+References are provided below for the folders:
 - amplitude-modulation-analysis-matlab-master
   - Paper: Falk, Tiago H., and Wai-Yip Chan.
 "Modulation filtering for heart and lung sound separation from breath sound recordings."
 2008 30th Annual International Conference of the IEEE Engineering in Medicine and Biology Society.
 IEEE, 2008.
   - Link to Paper: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4649547